Heinrich-Swart/CMPG-323-Project-2-34375309/README.md

 I added an new .gitignore from the internet that contains all of the files that can be traced and store passwords or sensitive data

 Updated my Scrum regarding project 2 (https://github.com/Heinrich-Swart/CMPG-323-Overview-34375309)

+I am not sure if my authorize is working, as I do not know how to generate a token.
+I implemented the code for the authorize, but commented it out, so the databse can be tested without being authorized.